Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 Pro tips:

-• Use the outbound activity calculator to model how many prospects you need in this cadence to hit your meeting targets.
+- Use the outbound activity calculator to model how many prospects you need to hit your meeting targets.

-• The Day 10 value-add email consistently drives the highest engagement in this sequence.
-Make the content genuinely useful.
+- The Day 10 value-add email consistently drives the highest engagement — make the content genuinely useful.

 Cadence 3: SMB/Startup Quick Cadence